 A: Conference attendees are provided with a snack and lunch such as pizza and veggies.
 If your student has a special diet, please pack a lunch for her.

-Q: What is the national office of Expanding Your Horizons?
+Q: What is the association between TechBridge Girls and Expanding Your Horizons?

 Q: Who is eligible to participate in EYH Chicago?